Do-it-Yourself: Charging With Solar Panels

 Math shortcut: Take the output of the solar panel (in milliamps) and divide it by two.
 That’s about the size of the battery it can maintain.
 A 150mA solar panel can maintain a battery up to about 75Ah.
 The 1500mA panel can provide enough power to keep a large bank of batteries topped off, assuming there are no loads on the batteries other than self-discharge.

-As a general rule panels that produce less than 1.5% of a battery’s rated capacity in amp hours don’t require regulation.
-This means that a 1.5A panel is the largest you should use without a regulator on a 100-amp-hour battery.
+As a general rule panels that produce less than 1.5 percent of a battery’s rated capacity in amp hours do not require regulation.
+This means that a 1.5A panel is the largest you should use without a regulator on a 100Ah battery.
 Regulators should generally be used any time you have two or more large panels connected to your batteries.

 If you’re concerned about damaging your new gel or AGM batteries due to overcharging, you can add a small, inexpensive charge controller.
 These controllers, also called regulators, are rated by the maximum number of amps in your solar array, and we offer versions handling between 7A and 50A.
 Regulators are ideal if you can’t be onboard to monitor your electrical system, and the top units now feature smart, multi-stage charging.